rea-git/file-sharing/README.md

 for default:
 * username - admin
 * password - password
-To run the application following to be installed in your computer
+To run the application following to be installed in your computer - install required packages.
 * python 3
 * pip install bcrypt cryptography
 * sudo apt-get install python3-tk
-pip install bcrypt cryptography sudo apt-get update sudo apt-get install python3 python3-tk
+* pip install bcrypt cryptography
+* sudo apt-get update
+* sudo apt-get install python3 python3-tk
 ### Project Summary
 user-friendly file-sharing application built using Python and Tkinter.
 It provides a secure way to upload, download, view, and delete files, with the following key functionalities: